-- Serve warm as a side dish with your favorite meat or fish.
+- Serve warm as an appetizer or side dish with your favorite meat or fish.

-If you do not own a tostonera, place a piece of breadfruit between two sheets of wax paper and with a heavy skillet or bottom of a glass jar press down gently to flatten the breadfruit.
+If you do not own a tostonera, you can place a piece of cooked breadfruit between folded parchment paper or wax paper and flatten with a plate.

 - Category: Side Dish and Appetizers